 Dieffenbachia Amoena

-This type of dumb cane plant is called Leopard Lily.
+This type of Dieffenbachia plant is called leopard lily.
 The big variegated leaves have stunning cream and yellow markings that some people claim to resemble leopard spots.
 They come in a range of designs and sizes.
 It is a houseplant that is often grown in a container; it can provide interest and light to dark corners of a space.

-This plant is indigenous to the Caribbean and South America’s tropical rainforests have long been cultivated as houseplants.
-Dieffenbachia Camille plants grow to a manageable height of 3 feet, making them perfect for growing indoors.
+Camille is a beautiful cultivar of Dieffenbachia seguine.
+Its plants grow to a manageable height of 3 feet, making them perfect for growing indoors.

 This plant is excellent for those people who enjoy variation and patterned leaves.
 Although the Camouflage might grow large, it is simple to maintain.
-Only a 10-inch is offered.
 The height might range from 36 inches to 48 inches.

 Common Problems